kalgynirae/recipes/chicken_curry_v2.md

 </aside>

-This is the second totally rewritten recipe in my attempt to duplicate the "Chicken Curry" from the Indian Cuisine restaurant in Gainesville, FL.
+This is the second totally rewritten recipe in my attempt to duplicate the “Chicken Curry” from the Indian Cuisine restaurant in Gainesville, FL.

 Time: 1 hour (shallots) + 1 hour (base gravy) + 10 minutes (curry)
 Serves: 4